jinwoov/cup-o-coffee/README.md

 # Hello-World

 ## Endpoints:
-- `/hello`: need authentication and jwt, use POSTMAN with jwtoken `/GET` route
+- `/hello`: need authentication and jwt, use POSTMAN with jwtoken `GET` route
     - application type is json
     ```json
     {